GabeKetron/Cybercoders-Scraping/README.md

-# This is a project about scraping cybercoders.com, analyzing and comparing the details between data scientists and software engineers.
+# This is a project about scraping cybercoders.com, analyzing and comparing the details between biomedical engineers and software engineers.

-# You can find the post here: https://madscientistkris.github.io/projects/cybercoders/Project_edited_version/
+# You can find the post here: https://github.com/GabeKetron/Cybercoders-Scraping